saltcute/kasumi-doc/responses/command.md

 ::: tip

 On default, Kasumi.js only prints message above `INFO` level.
 You can override that by specifing `LOG_LEVEL` environment variable

+On `LOG_LEVEL=DEBUG`, Kasumi will log every API call error it has recieved.

+On `LOG_LEVEL=TRACE`, Kasumi will log every API call it has made.

 :::